 Let the Burlington Bike Tour Begin

 Local Motion’s store is located right on the bike route and has a ton of different bikes to choose from.
-You can do the regular hybrid bikes, tandem (I recommend reserving these since there aren’t too many of them) and kids bikes.
+You can do the regular hybrid bikes, tandem bike attachment for kids (I recommend reserving these since there aren’t too many of them) and kids bikes.
 They even have a whole slew of carriage attachments for younger kids.

 The bike route is about ten miles to the bike ferry.
 It takes you through different communities, but on a separate path where no cars go.